About me

 Francesco Cian about me profile

-Francesco Cian DVM DipECVCP FRCPath MRCVS
+Francesco Cian

-EBVS and RCVS Specialist in Veterinary Clinical Pathology
+DVM DipECVCP FRCPath FRCVS EBVS and RCVS Specialist in Veterinary Clinical Pathology

-I am author of several publications on peer-reviewed journals and of the cytology chapter of the BSAVA Manual of Veterinary Clinical Pathology (3ed).
-I am editor of the second edition of the book “Veterinary Cytology: Dog, Cat, Horse and Cow: Self-Assessment Color Review” for CRC press and also editor of the book “Small animal cytology: the skin and subcutis” for CABI.
-I have a special interest in lymphoproliferative disorders of dogs and cats and flow cytometry.
+I am editor of the second edition of the book “Veterinary Cytology: Dog, Cat, Horse and Cow: Self-Assessment Color Review” for CRC press and of two other cytology books for CABI called “Small Animal Cytology: the Skin and Subcutis” and the most recent Differential Diagnosis of Body Fluids in Small Animal Cytology”.
+I have a special interest in lymphoproliferative disorders of dogs and cats and digital pathology.

 A few facts about me